Need a connection? How to get your home set up

 If you need to set up a landline and internet connection, bear in mind that you may not get an appointment immediately, so call ahead if possible.
 There are numerous internet and landline providers, although Post & Telecom (P&T) is the national carrier, you can shop around depending on your location (clearly there is more choice if you are located in the city).

-In addition to P&T, you'll find services from Orange, Tango, Luxembourg Online, Visual Online, SFR and Eltrona.
+In addition to P&T, you'll find services from Orange, Tango, Luxembourg Online, Visual Online, Telewalfer, Sudstroum and Eltrona.
 You can find contact details of these suppliers here, together with other providers who can help with business connectivity.

 Bundles and TV

-Luxembourg is well served by high speed internet broadband, and fibre is available to more than 60% of the country.
+Luxembourg is well served by high speed internet broadband, with almost 96% of households having access to very-high capacity network infrastructure, and three quarters to fibre.
 You can find out if you can connect to fibre here.
 You should shop around and review "bundles" for internet speed, data caps, free landline calls and television over internet options.

-P&T, Tango, Orange, Join Experience, Luxembourg Online and Eltrona provide mobile coverage.
+P&T, Tango, Orange, Luxembourg Online, and Eltrona provide mobile coverage.
 They all offer a range of contracts and pre-paid card options, and you'll need your passport or ID, together with proof of address and bank details to sign a contract (including pre-paid cards).
 A list of all local offices can be found here.

-Almost 100% of the Grand Duchy has 4G mobile connectivity according to operators, but connections can vary depending on your location.
+5G is available from Post, Orange and Tango, 4G by most operators, but connections can vary depending on your location.
 Free roaming in Europe means you can use your mobile phone in neighbouring countries without additional costs, but check your contract for caps or limits.
+This applies if you bring your phone from another EU country, where higher charges may apply for using it in Luxembourg.